 This is done by using cryptocurrency that is run on a Proof of Stake (PoS) blockchain.
 PoS is more secure and energy-efficient than the original model (called Proof of Work), that is used by large crypto assets like Bitcoin and Ethereum.

 The PoS model of blockchain is used as a mechanism to validate transactions.
-Investors can ‘stake’ their coins to be used to validate transactions and in exchange, earn rewards.
-However, your cryptocurrency will be locked up for the time that it is ‘staked’.
+Investors can ‘stake’ their coins in order to validate transactions and in exchange, earn rewards.
+Whilst staking, your cryptocurrency will be locked up until it is ‘unstaked.’

 Although this seems like a complex process, many crypto exchange platforms like Coinspot have made staking simple for the everyday investor.
-This guide will tell you all you need to know about staking on Coinspot, including information about cryptocurrencies able to be staked, fees, minimum amounts, and more.
+Read on for more information about staking on Coinspot.

 Can you stake crypto on Coinspot?

-They currently have 22 cryptocurrencies that are eligible to be staked, though this number has been consistently increasing since the launch of the feature.
+They currently have 22 cryptocurrencies that are eligible to be staked, however Coinspot have been consistently added more stakable assets since the launch of the feature.

 For more information on Coinspot as a whole, visit our in-depth Coinspot review.
 Alternatively, you can stake crypto on several other platforms.
 Check out our guide to the best crypto staking websites in Australia.